A video of this demonstration is available at this link.

 In the second case (switch toward the front), with a counterclockwise current flow, the north pole faces the front of the table, and the south pole faces the rear.
 As above, the north pole of the magnet repels the north pole of the coil’s magnetic field and attracts its south pole (and, as above, the magnet’s south pole repels the south pole of the coil’s magnetic field and attracts its north pole), but since the north pole is now in front (and the south pole is in back), this twists the coil counterclockwise (as viewed from the top), and the arrow flips to the right.

 The magnetic dipole, μ, associated with an electric current flowing in a loop of wire is μ = NiA, where N is the number of turns in the loop, i is the current (in amperes) and A is the cross-sectional area of the loop.
 The area of the loop in this apparatus is approximately 3 cm × 5.5 cm = 16.5 cm, so for a given current, you can estimate the magnitude of the coil’s magnetic dipole.
 The torque on the coil, τ, is μ × B, where B is the field of the magnet.
 The magnitude of this torque depends on the orientation of the coil with respect to the magnetic field lines, and is τ = NiAB sin θ, or τ = μB sin θ, where θ is the angle between the magnetic field lines and the normal to the plane of the coil.
 We see that for the coil in this demonstration, the torque is maximum when the needle is pointing outward, as shown in the photograph, so that the normal to the plane of the coil is 90 degrees to the magnetic field lines.
 The torque is minimum (zero) when the coil and needle are turned 90 degrees to either side, and the normal to the plane of the coil is parallel to the magnetic field lines.
+As we should expect, we also see that the expression for the torque is the same as the one we obtained above.

 If the coil were suspended by springs with known force constant, it would be possible, by measuring the displacement of the arrow for a given current flow, to determine the magnitude of the field of the magnet.
 (Conversely, of course, if we knew the magnetic field strength, we could determine the force constant of the springs.)
 This is the principle behind the d’Arsonval movement (also called “moving coil”), which is used in all analog meters (voltmeters, ammeters, etc.).
 In such a meter, a coil having a specific area and number of turns sits between the poles of a permanent magnet.
 The inner magnet pole piece is cylindrical, and the outer pole pieces are curved so that they provide a uniform radial magnetic field over the region in which the sides of the coil move.
 As a result, the magnetic field is always perpendicular to the normal to the plane of the coil, and the magnitude of the torque always equals NiAB (or μB).
 The coil is mounted on a pivot, and has attached to it an indicating needle and one or two hairsprings (spiral-shaped springs).
 The hairsprings balance the electromagnetic torque so that the deflection of the needle is proportional to the current flowing through the coil, and they return the needle to its zero position when the current stops flowing.
 The meter is designed so that a particular current gives the needle a full-scale deflection.
 A scale marked in divisions of that full-scale current allows direct reading of whatever the meter is measuring.
 To use such a meter as a voltmeter, one inserts a series resistor of the appropriate size to keep the reading on scale for a particular maximum voltage.
 In this arrangement, Vfs = Ifs(Rmeter + Rseries), where “fs” stands for “full-scale,” and Ifs = Vfs/(Rmeter + Rseries).
 The current, and thus the scale reading, is proportional to the voltage applied across the meter and series resistor.
 To use the meter as an ammeter (current meter), one places a shunt resistor of the appropriate size across the meter, forming a current divider.
 In this case, a predetermined portion of the measured current flows through the meter, and the rest flows through the shunt resistor.
-So Imeter/Itotal = [Rshunt/(Rmeter + Rshunt)] One chooses a shunt for which, for a particular maximum current, the portion flowing through the meter gives a full-scale reading.
-(In the parenthetical reference above to types of meters, the “etc.” refers to applications in which some other quantity, for example, pressure or temperature, is converted to an electric current or voltage.)
+So Imeter/Itotal = [Rshunt/(Rmeter + Rshunt)].
+One chooses a shunt for which, for a particular maximum current, the portion flowing through the meter gives a full-scale reading.
+(In the parenthetical reference above to types of meters, the “etc.” refers to applications in which some other quantity, for example, pressure or temperature, is converted to an electric current or voltage, and the scale is calibrated in the appropriate units for the quantity being measured.)

 References: